ghostkcleung/tft_framework/md/installation.md

 Add the <SD.h> library. https://github.com/arduino-libraries/SD

 (If you are using ESP32.
-The SD library is built-in)
+The SD library has built-in already)